tricknotes/nothub-stream/README.md

 ## Authorization

-You can use github authorization, to use advansed rate limit.
+You can use github authorization, to use advanced rate limit.
 - http://developer.github.com/v3/oauth/

 Run using `GITHUB_ACCESS_TOKEN` as an environment variable: